Sri Lanka bombing victims were from at least 12 countries

 But among them was Dileep Roshan, 37, a carpenter who left behind a wife and daughter, his family told The Associated Press.

-“His wife and daughter won’t be able to do much now because he is gone,” his older brother, Sanjeevani Roshan, said.
+“His wife and daughter won’t be able to do much now because he is gone,” said his older brother, Sanjeevani Roshan.
 “The real question is what will happen to their future.”

+The archbishop of Colombo, Cardinal Malcolm Ranjith, said at least 110 people were killed at St. Sebastian’s Church, located in a seaside fishing town at the center of Sri Lanka’s small Catholic community.

+The town, Negombo, is called “Little Rome” for its abundance of churches.
+On Monday, house after house near St. Sebastian’s flew small white flags — a sign that someone who lived there had died.

 Among them were lawyer Anita Nicholson, son Alex Nicholson and daughter Annabel Nicholson, her husband, Ben Nicholson, confirmed in a statement.
-Nicholson said the family was on holiday, sitting at the table of the restaurant of the Shangri-la Hotel when they were killed.
-He said: “The holiday we had just enjoyed was a testament to Anita’s enjoyment of travel and providing a rich and colourful life for our family, and especially our children.”
+Nicholson said the family was on vacation, sitting in a restaurant at the Shangri-la Hotel when they were killed.
+He said, “The holiday we had just enjoyed was a testament to Anita’s enjoyment of travel and providing a rich and colorful life for our family, and especially our children.”

+Former firefighter Bill Harrop and doctor Sally Bradley, a British couple who lived in Australia, were killed in one of the hotels, a family statement to The Australian newspaper said.

 INDIA: Indian officials say eight Indians died in the attacks.